 Medications (prescription and OTC) must be in their original container and must be accompanied by a patient-specific written note from the doctor valid for the dates of the program.
 Please store medication and doctor's note in a clear plastic bag with your child's name on it.
 Medications will be checked in on the first day of the program- please make sure to have the doctor's note with you at check-in.

 When you sign your child into a program a designated instructor will sign in any medication and will carry it until needed by your child.
 By NYS Health Department regulations, all medications must be self-administered.
 Your child may not be permitted to come to the program if he or she is unable to self-administer required medication.
 If your child has an EpiPen, our medically trained staff will assist them if necessary.
 When the program is over, be sure to sign out your child's medication.

-If your child would like to be in a group with a friend or relative, please email email@example.com with the name of both children, the name of the particular program/camp and the start date of that program, no later than 7 days before it starts.
+If your child would like to be in a group with a friend or relative - or if you would prefer your child NOT in the same group as a friend or relative - please email firstname.lastname@example.org with the name of both children, the name of the particular program/camp and the start date of that program, no later than 7 days before it starts.

 This is where you designate additional adults to whom you give permission 1) to be contacted in an emergency if we can't reach you AND/OR 2) to pick up your child from our programs.
 We require at least 1 adult other than the Account Holder be listed there.